barumau/pandunia/engli/darse.md

 2. un kupe no hali.
 3. dul waf no nyama supe.
 4. ye no ada waf i maw. / ye ada no waf i no maw.
-5. xefe nyama ca a no kafe.
+5. xefe nyama cay a no kafe.
 6. mame ada no waf a dul maw.